Automation Doesn’t Have All the Answers

 AI and speech recognition software has a long way to go before it can take over a human’s job.
 You can be sure that a well-trained transcriptionist won’t mishear nearly as many words, if any depending on the audio quality, based on your accent or how soft you may speak.
 One way to get a 99.9% accurate transcript is to give the audio to a human and leave the rest to them.

-At Transcription Outsourcing, we take pride in our ability to deliver a superior quality product at a reasonable price.
+At Ditto Transcripts, we take pride in our ability to deliver a superior quality product at a reasonable price.
 It’s called value and that’s what we strive to provide on every single transcript we type.